avioli/blog/2017-12-19 ui-frameworks.md

 # UI Frameworks

-Here is a list of frameworks, that either have full CSS + JS sweet of modules (or blocks) or are just CSS-only.
+Here is a list of frameworks, that either have full CSS + JS suite of modules (or blocks) or are just CSS-only.

 | Type | Name                | URL                                                       | Notes               |